Harriet (tortoise): Later life

+In 1874, Harriet who "had been in the Botanic Garden 50 years" was reported to have been regularly burying herself during the summer months.

+In 1934 in the City Botanic Gardens, Harriet kicked and injured a man who prodded her with his finger.
+She was described "as entering on its second 100 years of life".

 Harriet was thought to be male for many years and was actually named Harry after Harry Oakman, the creator of the zoo at the Brisbane Botanic Gardens, but this was corrected in the 1960s by a visiting director of Hawaii's Honolulu Zoo (as it happens, Tom, the specimen in the Queensland Museum, was also a female).

-On 15 November 2005, her much-publicized 175th birthday was celebrated at Australia Zoo.
+On 15 November 2005, her much-publicised 175th birthday was celebrated at Australia Zoo.
 This event was attended by Scott Thomson (the researcher on Harriet's history), three generations of the Fleay family, Robin Stewart (author of Darwin's Tortoise), and many hundreds of others who knew this tortoise during the latter part of her life.

 Harriet died in her enclosure on 23 June 2006 of heart failure following a short illness.

-Character

-Harriet was said to be very good-natured.
-She loved the attention of humans and enjoyed it when people patted her on the scutes (plates which make up the carapace, or upper shell).
-Harriet spent a majority of her day napping at her home pond.
-Her favourite food was hibiscus flowers.